 The Valley of Veils: Finding Rivendell in Lauterbrunnen

 Lauterbrunnen is a grand, echoing symphony.
 Located in the heart of the Bernese Oberland, it is often called the “Valley of 72 Waterfalls,” and for good reason.
 As you enter the valley, the world narrows into a dramatic corridor of limestone cliffs that soar nearly 1,000 feet straight up toward the sky.
+For travelers seeking luxury Swiss Alps tours, this valley offers an unforgettable escape into nature’s sheer grandeur.

 Photo by Alev Takil on Unsplash